 Game On: Learn about the divisioning process that differentiates Special Olympics from other sport organizations.

-SONC offers eight different cycling events, offering something for every ability level.
-Events range from a 500 meter time trial to a 40 kilometer road race.
+SONC offers eight different cycling events, offering something for every ability level.*

 - 500m Time Trial

 - 1k Time Trial